Strategy11/formidable-forms/readme.txt

 If you run a WordPress membership site, then you need more advanced forms.
 The Formidable form maker allows you to customize your WordPress user registration form and collect data with a user profile.

 With our front-end editing, you can build a custom profile form for users to keep their profile up to date.
 You can even progressively add to the profile from a set of forms.
 Everything from the first contact form or lead form to the last payment form can extend the user profile.
+Once logged in, all new submissions in quiz forms, calculators, support forms, and contact forms can be linked to that user account.

 You will not find any other WordPress form plugin offering a front-end editing solution with the same level of extendability.